Skip to main content

 ✅ Kill switch

-SINT is the only framework purpose-built for physical AI — where actions are irreversible and have real-world consequences.
-Microsoft AGT targets digital/software agents; SINT targets robots, drones, and actuators.
+SINT is the only framework purpose-built for physical AI and personal data governance — where actions are irreversible and have real-world consequences.
+Microsoft AGT targets digital/software agents; SINT targets robots, drones, smart homes, health fabric, and critical infrastructure.

 The empirical case for SINT: